-Vitality leave with effect from 1 January, 2015 and 80-80-100 scheme
+4.11 Vitality leave and 80-80-100 scheme

-From 1 January, 2015 you can take advantage of the vitality leave scheme.
-The objective is to promote your mental and physical health.
-CLA parties expect this to have a positive affect on your sustainable employability.
-This scheme includes an alternative form for the older employee: the 80-80-100 scheme.
-Both possibilities are detailed in the CLA, namely in Article 7.4 (80-80-100 scheme) and Article 8.6 up to and including 8.10 (vitality leave).
+You can make use of the vitality leave scheme.
+The objective of the vitality leave scheme is to promote your physical and mental health.
+Parties to the CLA expect that this will have a positive effect on your sustainable employability.
+This CLA offers an alternative choice for the more senior employee in the form of the 80-80-100 scheme.
+Both possibilities are described in detail in the CLA in Article 7.4 (80-80-100 scheme) and in Article 8.6 through 8.10 (vitality scheme).